 - Add everything to a small bowl and stir to combine.
 Add the mixture to ice cube trays (should make about 16 herb bombs).
 Freeze until solid.
 Remove from the ice cube tray and store in a freezer zipper bag.

 - Use in place of fresh herbs in just about any recipe.
 Not recommended for garnishing though because the extra liquid won't be welcome.

 - Here's Rebecca's tip: "For a shortcut to a phenomenal salad dressing, melt a couple of the oil-based Herb Bombs, whisk in some lemon juice or vinegar, salt, and additional oil.
 Ta-da!"

-If this sounds like it’s a book you would love to have in your kitchen, you can support Rebecca by buying it on Amazon here.
-This would also make a great Christmas gift (yes, I’m already thinking about all that!).
-Enjoy this recipe and book review from my kitchen to yours!
+If this sounds like it's a book you would love to have in your kitchen, you can support Rebecca by buying it on Amazon here.
+This would also make a great Christmas gift (yes, I'm already thinking about all that!).
+Enjoy this recipe on how to Preserve Fresh Herbs and book review from my kitchen to yours!

 You were right.....this book is amazing.
 I am having so much fun reading it and drooling and plotting and planning....I am having to force myself to put it down and go to bed!
 PS....I definitely am a Fearful Canner and a SCS Canner.....I have seen spaghetti squash dangling from the ceiling before!
 Freaked me out....I didn't eat spaghetti squash for 25 years after that episode.